progame1201/SpyAgent-DiscordBotClient/README.md

 File - Allows you to send any file <br>
 Mute - Allows you to select a channel for mute<br>
 Unmute - Allows you to remove the channel from mute <br>
-Reaction - Allows you to put a reaction under the message **commands in private messages:**<br>
+Reaction - Allows you to put a reaction under the message<br>
+**commands in private messages:**<br>
 Reset - Allows you to re-select a user by ID
 Userlist - Gives you a list of all the users you can write message to and also lets you choose user